 Where Do I Access Recordings and Material?

 For each of the eight modules, you will have a set of training resources and material.

 As a participant of the Analyzing Repeated Measures Data workshop, you can access these for 12 months in our participant-only website.

 You’ll have access to this site and all the related materials and resources for ONE FULL YEAR.
-That means you can re-watch videos and ask additional questions again during that 12-month period.
+That means you can re-watch sessions and ask additional questions again during that 12-month period.

 Often, our students report they understand the material at a deeper level on a second or third pass.
 You’ll learn more every time, so take advantage of it!